 Any injury to your upper and mid-back structure can cause pain.
 For instance, your back may get hurt when you;

 - Slump or slouch when sitting or standing

 - Straining your back when doing yard work or playing sports

-- When you fall and battered on your back
+- When you fall or slip and battered on your back

 - When you get jolted in a car crash